 The Crown QuickPick Remote Advance System - Photo Courtesy of Crown

 I am convinced that the adaptation rate of vision technology solutions will accelerate over the next decade as these solutions mature and as the price point approaches a 2-year return on investment.
 It is important for this technology to be flexible and adaptable to the day to day changes in picking operations so that the operation does not need to be modified to meet the needs of the equipment.
 One simple example of this is the need to support operators passing each other within an operating aisle.
+Until man and machine can work closely with passing in an operating aisle supported, this type of solution will likely be ignored by the market for full case picking applications.

 Driverless mobile equipment is not a revolutionary form of automation; rather it is an evolutionary form of semi-automation that can greatly benefit distribution environments characterized by a high labor cost component for conventional full case order picking.